kev-hoang/ETF_Scraper/README.md

 ##Future Implementations

+0.5 I need to go through my code and make it DRY and document a lot better.
 1. I want to make the country breakdown into a D3.js world heat map.
 It's easy to use a third party to accomplish this, but I'd like to try on my own.
 2. Implement services to handle data across states.
 3. Make it so that you can delete a single favorited fund.
 Easy implementation, but would like to handle the services first to see where the data falls.